david-fong/capswalk/src/base/game/__gameparts/pause.md

 These changes should be enacted upon changing to the paused state.

 The HTML element for the game's grid should be greyed out.

+### Enact changes

+Player classes are responsible to check whether the game is over or paused- but this is only as a measure to reduce wasted event messaging.
+The most important thing is that the game manager must either reject or ignore client requests for game-in-session-actions.
+I need to make a decision on which way to go for that.
+If I go with ignoring (reduced traffic!), I need to make sure that clients clear all their `requestInFlight` flags when notified of the game becoming un-paused.
+The fact that players perform the game-over/game-paused checks.